jaroslavcervenka/translationmanagement-api/README.md

 - Testing automation - unit, integration and system tests
 - Producer/consumer - channels
 - Avoid using the exceptions for operation flow
-- Separate domain nad DTO classes
+- Separate domain and DTO objects

 Libraries
 - Ardalis.GuardClauses